Kings Never Die

 "Kings Never Die" is a song by American rapper Eminem, from the soundtrack album Southpaw (Music from and Inspired By the Motion Picture), released on July 10, 2015.
-It features American singer Gwen Stefani, marking there first collaboration together.
+It features American singer Gwen Stefani, marking their first collaboration.
 The song is the second single released from the soundtrack, after Eminem's "Phenomenal" which was released a month earlier.
 "Kings Never Die" also marks Stefani's first featured single since 2005's "Can I Have It Like That" with Pharrell Williams.
 The song was co-written and produced by the New Royales.

 Background and release

 Shady Records and Eminem were approached by Kurt Sutter and asked to executively produce a soundtrack for the 2015 film, Southpaw.
 Eminem has four songs on the soundtrack, including two from his collaborative effort – Bad Meets Evil.
 The other single from the soundtrack, "Phenomenal", is also from Eminem.
 The song was officially released on July 10, when the audio track was uploaded to YouTube.
 On July 29, the lyric video was uploaded to YouTube.
 This song talks about him (Eminem) being a king of rap and many people urging him to retire.
 Eminem says that he won't retire and will stay a king.